5HT/ant/README.md

 Ant is a new typesetting system written by Achim Blumensath.
 It resembles TeX, but improves on the language.
 It contains ML-like programming language that has domain-specific features for typesetting.
+For more information please take a look at the [MANUAL.PDF](https://github.com/5HT/ant/blob/master/manual.pdf)

 ## Features